bridgecrew-perf6/iot-deployment/README.md

       --functions-code-path FUNCTIONS_CODE_PATH
                             Path to the folder containing Azure Functions source code.
 Be warned that '.git' folder will be erased!
+      --location LOCATION   Location of the Azure datacenter for the deployment.
       --event-hub-namespace EVENT_HUB_NAMESPACE
                             Name of the EventHub namespace for the deployment.
       --event-hub-name EVENT_HUB_NAME